philippelt/netatmo-api-python/usage.md

 Authentication data can be supplied with 3 different methods (each method override any settings of previous methods) :

+ 1. Some or all values can be defined by explicit call to initializer of ClientAuth class

+        ̀```bash
+        # Example: REFRESH_TOKEN supposed to be defined by an other method
+        authData = lnetatmo.ClientAuth( clientId="netatmo-client-id",
+                                        clientSecret="secret" )
+        ```

- 1. Some or all values can stored in ~/.netatmo.credentials (in your platform home directory) file containing the keys in JSON format
+ 2. Some or all values can stored in ~/.netatmo.credentials (in your platform home directory) or a file path specified using the ̀`credentialFile` parameter.
+The file containing the keys in JSON format

+        ̀̀```bash
-        $ cat .netatmo.credentials   # Here all values are defined but it is not mandatory {
+        $ cat .netatmo.credentials   # Here all values are defined but it is not mandatory
+        {
             "CLIENT_ID" : "`xxx",